codefellows-seattle-301d30/01-mobile-first/tyler-brentjose/README.md

 02-13-2018 11:30AM - CSS now shows page will desired styling, but no interactive or RWD features.

 02-13-2018 1:30PM - Page responded to resizing and has a hover state over the hamburger menu.
+Also did image sizing in tablet vs desktop versions.

 ## Credits and Collaborations
 To build this project we made up of articles listed on MDN: